-- (a) Grant of Performance Bonus Awards.
-Subject to the terms and conditions of the Plan, Performance Bonus Awards may be granted to Service Providers at any time and from time to time, as will be determined by the Administrator, in its sole discretion, in the form of a cash bonus payable upon the attainment of Performance Goals that are established by the Administrator, in each case on a specified date or dates or over any period or periods determined by the Administrator.
-Any such Performance Bonus Award paid to a Service Provider who would be considered a "covered employee" within the meaning of Section 162(m) of the Code (hereinafter a "Covered Employee") will be based upon objectively determinable bonus formulas established in accordance with Section 12. - (b) The Administrator will have complete discretion to determine the amount of the cash bonus that could be earned under a Performance Bonus Award, provided that, no one Service Provider may be granted Performance Bonus Awards that could result in such Service Provider receiving more than five million dollar (\$5,000,000) in any one Fiscal Year.
+(a) Grant of Performance Bonus Awards.
+Subject to the terms and conditions of the Plan, Performance Bonus Awards may be granted to Service Providers at any time and from time to time, as will be determined by the Administrator, in its sole discretion, in the form of a cash bonus payable upon the attainment of performance goals that are established by the Administrator, in each case on a specified date or dates or over any period or periods determined by the Administrator.

+(b) The Administrator will have complete discretion to determine the amount of the cash bonus that could be earned under a Performance Bonus Award, provided that, no one Service Provider may be granted Performance Bonus Awards that could result in such Service Provider receiving more than five million dollar (\$5,000,000) in any one Fiscal Year.